 1. Know When to Let Go

-One of the great things about having stable clients is the ability to have steady income.
+One of the great things about having stable clients is the ability to have steady freelance writing income.
 However, most clients won’t simply offer to pay you more out of the kindness of their hearts.
 You have to regularly increase your rates to keep up with inflation.
 Of course, your expertise improves over time as well, and there is value in that.

 Raising your rates for an established client isn’t always easy to do.
 The fee for your services is built into their budget.
 Have they planned to increase your writer pay year after year?
 Probably not.
 Upon stating your higher rate, you may get push-back.
 Negotiations often ensue.
 The end result may be a modest increase that you’re unhappy with.
 This increase may not keep up with industry standards.